-If you choose No Changes (Read Only) in the Editing Restrictions list, the Exceptions option appears where you can specify certain areas of the document that a person can edit freely.
-For example, if a document is in its final version except for one section, you can exempt the incomplete section of the document so that it can be edited.
+If you choose No Changes (Read Only) in the Editing Restrictions list, the Exceptions option appears.
+This option lets you specify certain areas of the document that a person can edit freely.
+For example, if a document is in its final version except for one section, you can exempt the incomplete section so it can be edited.
 You can also choose the people you want to allow to edit.